Logo

 How do you measure Utilisation and Occupancy Rate?

-1. Manual Counting
+1. Manual counting

 • Advantage: Easy to start, no technology or investment required.

-2. Wi-Fi / BLE Tracking
+2. Wi-Fi / BLE tracking

-Note: Modern AI and machine learning technologies can recognise the difference between people and devices, making this method significantly more reliable.
+Please note: Modern AI and machine learning technologies can recognise the difference between people and devices, making this method significantly more reliable.

 3. Sensors (Motion, PIR, IR, Headcount)